-Breckenridge Ski Resort receives an average of 300 inches of snow annually.
+Breckenridge Ski Resort has five great mountains and receives an average of 300+ inches of snow annually.
 Because the base begins at 9,600 feet, the resort enjoys a ski season that lasts for six months.
-There are over 2,200 acres of skiing and riding, with the longest ski run, Four O'Clock, being 3.5 miles.
+There are over 2,900 acres of skiing and riding, with the longest ski run, Four O'Clock, being 3.5 miles.
 The slopes here rise 3,398 vertical feet.

 Base Elevation: 9,600 feet / 2,926 meters